 Solve Your Data Access and Resource Capacity Constraints

-LEARN HOW TO CONSTRUCTIVELY APPLY AN EXPERIMENTATION BASED METHODOLOGY USING THE ECOSYSTEM.AI WORKBENCH OR NOTEBOOKS.
+LEARN HOW TO CONSTRUCT A DYNAMIC RECOMMENDER USING THE ECOSYSTEM.AI WORKBENCH OR NOTEBOOKS.

 This lesson consists of step-by-step actions that can be taken in the ecosystem.Ai Platform.
-Learn how to constructively apply an experimentation based methodology, accurately configure settings in the Workbench or Notebook, and set up simulations to test hypotheses.
+Accurately configure settings in the Workbench or Notebook, and set up simulations to test hypotheses.
 Follow the guide to then analyze and monitor the in-process results of your live experiments using Dashboards.

-Experimentation should be an integral part of every Data Science job.
-The Data Science Experimentation Module is designed to allow you to overcome common difficulties associated with the data science process:
+Dynamic recommenders should be an integral part of every Data Science job.
+This Module is designed to allow you to overcome common difficulties associated with the data science process:

 - DATA ACCESS – Waiting for data to be accessible for modeling, or to be available in production for scoring, is a serious bottleneck in most processes.
 There could also be a distinctive lack of data for new use cases, forcing a cold-start scenario which might be uncharted territory.

 - RESOURCES – There are not enough data scientists that are needed to build all of the models across an organization.

 - TIME DEPENDENCE – If the customer context is time dependent this adds additional constraints to the turnaround time.

 Dynamic recommenders are designed to allow you to add intelligence to your process.
 Learn and rapidly iterate while the traditional data science process is being completed.
 It also has sophisticated functionality to take time dependence into account

 Dynamic recommenders uses real-time feedback to learn how to more effectively rank vidgets (offers).